-All library charges for overdue and lost materials are forwarded to University Student Financial Services & Cashier Operations (USFSCO) for collection, and that office mails a statement to the patron at the end of the month.
-Patrons wishing to appeal charges for overdue and lost materials may contact the Library Billing Office.
+All library charges for overdue and lost materials are forwarded to University Student Financial Services & Cashier Operations (USFSCO) for collection, and that office mails a

 (d) Use of Library Premises

 Since eating and drinking in the building may cause other students' work to be interrupted and cause damage to books and other materials, consideration for others should be taken into account at all times.
 Eating, drinking, or using tobacco pose threats to the mission of the Library by creating litter as well as damage to equipment and materials, and are, therefore, not allowed in the Library, with the exception of the consumption of non-alcoholic beverages in spill-proof, covered, plastic or metal containers.
 Some units may not allow even spill-proof containers because of the uniqueness of materials in their collections, e.g., Rare Books and Special Collections, and University Archives.